 Elimination is an important aspect of a puppy’s growth and development.

-Many factors can alter how often puppies poop.
+Many factors can alter how often puppies poop, from what they are eating to health issues.

 Knowing what is normal and what isn’t can also guide you in realizing if your pup has a medical condition or if something else is going on with them.